Patricia Weitzel-O'Neill, Ph.D.

 Communication and Events Administrator

-Fabiola studied Commercial Engineering, mention in Business Administration, at the Pontifical Catholic University of Chile.
-She also holds a Master of Labor and Human Resources from the Ohio State University.
-She previously worked coordinating events at Office of the President in Wellesley College and as the Volunteer and Events Coorsinator at at Our Lady of Sorrows Parish in Sharon, Massachusetts.
+Fabiola Aguilera joined the Center in February of 2017.
+She studied Business Administration at the Pontifical Catholic University of Chile, and she holds a Master of Labor and Human Resources from the Ohio State University.
+Fabiola previously worked coordinating events at Office of the President in Wellesley College and at Our Lady of Sorrows Parish in Sharon, Massachusetts.

 Urban Catholic Teacher Corps